kthpanor/echem/_sources/docs/gradients.md

 #### DFT
 To be added...

+The DFT gradient can be derived in a similar way, replacing the exact exchange integrals with the corresponding exchange--correlation functional contributions.
+The exchange-correlation functional contribution to the DFT energy and its molecular gradient is evaluated via numerical integration.
+Thus, the molecular gradient includes grid point weight contributions, which arise from the explicit dependence of the grid partitioning function on the molecular geometry.
+Neglecting these contributions to the molecular gradient leads to the breakdown of rotation--translation invariance of the molecular gradient.
+Despite this, if a fine integration grid is used in practical calculations, grid point weight contribution to the molecular gradient can be safely neglected.

 #### MP2
 In the case of Møller--Plesset (MP) perturbation theory, the energy functional has additional non-variational parameters that have to be considered when computing the gradient.
-These are the so-called $t$-amplitudes $\mathbf{T}$, so the corresponding term which has to be determined is called amplitude response.
+These are the so-called $t$-amplitudes $\mathbf{T} = \{ t_{ijab} \}$, so the corresponding term which has to be determined is called amplitude response.
 ```{math}
 :label: eq:energy_functional_MP
 \frac{\mathrm{d}E}{\mathrm{d}\xi}=\frac{\partial E}{\partial \xi}+\frac{\partial E}{\partial\mathbf{C}}\frac{\mathrm{d}\mathbf{C}}{\mathrm{d}\xi}+\frac{\partial E}{\partial\mathbf{T}}\frac{\mathrm{d}\mathbf{T}}{\mathrm{d}\xi} \, .